jan-martinek/me/hugo/content/archive/reading-19/index.md

 I think this might be attributed to factors such as:

-- The current digital solutions are often limited in contrast with their paper alternative, and they‘re hard to extend — frequently it’s not a matter of technology, but a business need (as hard as it is, this creates a context, where PDF shines brightly — as something that can be mangled, tortured, cut apart and stitched together and it still works).
+- The current digital solutions are often limited in contrast with their paper alternative, and they’re hard to extend — frequently it’s not a matter of technology, but a business need (as hard as it is, this creates a context, where PDF shines brightly — as something that can be mangled, tortured, cut apart and stitched together and it still works).
 - New tech still finds its place and big businesses find ways to teach unhealthy habits (always on, notifications, interfaces hard to put away once opened).
 - Changing nature of elementary and high school education (in too many ways to be specific, but the impact of digitization is not small).
-- Today‘s students find themselves in more precarious circumstances — and not only in the US; I have just a limited experience in Czechia, but it surprised me that half of my full-time students also had a full-time job (I didn’t have the capacity to study this in-depth, though).
+- Today’s students find themselves in more precarious circumstances — and not only in the US; I have just a limited experience in Czechia, but it surprised me that half of my full-time students also had a full-time job (I didn’t have the capacity to study this in-depth, though).
 - And I think we can hardly overstate the impact of the internet platform creators (Google, Facebook, Apple, Amazon) who use techniques that “enhance user engagement“ that retrain information behaviors of all their users.
-This is especially relevant in the case of the once hopeful “digital natives” ([one of the speakers][] talked about method of training users to use Google Search critically).
+This is especially relevant in the case of the once hopeful “digital natives” ([one of the speakers][salmeron] talked about method of training users to use Google Search critically).

 ## That’s all